 Their mini pack series explores the societal benefits of 5G, click on the front page of each pack to read more.

-You’ll find here articles which explain very clearly what 5G actually is (and what it isn't); these can be used to overcome any misconceptions people may have.
-We recognise that just presenting the positives of 5G may not be enough to allay all concerns.
-It is important therefore that we are able to provide clear, informative responses to specific objections and that we help the public understand the level of associated risk.
-The tools found here will help you to do exactly that
+You’ll find here guides and articles which explain very clearly what 5G is (and what it isn't) as well as information about EMF readings gathered throughout the UK and practical how to guides for local authorities; these can be used to overcome any misconceptions people may have.
+We recognise that just presenting the positives of 5G is not enough; it is important that concerns are directly addressed wherever possible.
+We want to support you in being able to provide clear, informative responses to specific objections that help the public understand the level of associated risk.
+The tools found here will help you to do exactly that.

 This guide, produced by Government and Ofcom, explains the facts about 5G to help you deal with queries from the public and to combat the disinformation that is spreading online.